Healthy Pumpkin Bread

 • cinnamon sugar topping – optional but highly recommend adding a coconut sugar and cinnamon mixture before baking to create a delicious, sweet crust!

-You can try using a gluten-free flour blend in place of the whole wheat pastry flour.
+Gluten-free – You can try using a gluten-free flour blend in place of the whole wheat pastry flour.
 I haven’t tested it myself, but Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour would be a good option.
 The bread might not rise as much, but I’m sure it will still taste delicious!
+I also have a couple grain-free pumpkin options for you!
+These flourless pumpkin muffins are made with almond butter and SO amazing.
+Or this quinoa flour pumpkin bread with chocolate chips is another delicious, hearty option.

 Optional Mix-ins

-I didn’t add any extra mix-ins to this recipe because I love the texture and flavor without but if you want to take this bread to the next level, feel free!
+I didn’t add any extra mix-ins to this recipe because I love the texture and flavor without but if you want to take this pumpkin bread to the next level, feel free!
 Here are some ideas:

 • chocolate chips – an obvious first choice!
 I recommend adding Lily’s chocolate chips to keep the sugar and carbs down while still adding decadent chocolate flavor.